567-labs/fastllm/applications/finetune-quora-embeddings/Readme.md

 To quickly get started, we've provided a few files that might be of interest

 1. `main.py` : This showcases how you can use Modal to finetune a model given a set of hyper-parameters
-2. `optimize_plain.py` : This showcases how we can perform a quick hyper-parameter search using Modal's containers.
+2. `optimize_plain.py` : This showcases how we can perform a quick hyper-parameter search using random search
+3. `optimize_grid.py` : This showcases how we can perform a quick hyper-parameter search using grid search
-3. `optimize.py` : This showcases how we can use `Optuna` to perform hyper-parameter search using Modal.
+4. `optimize.py` : This showcases how we can use `Optuna` to perform hyper-parameter search using Modal.
 This takes significantly longer since Optuna has a variety of different heuristics to optimize the pruning of hyper-parameters to find the optimal hyper-parameters.

 ## Getting Started